acharyadarshan/acharyadarshan.github.io/_posts/2020-03-20-web-pelican-pt1-setup.md

 While answering the questions, please keep these things in mind:

-- Title and Author: Replace `Ayush Kumar Shah` with the title and author's name that you want.
+- Title and Author: Replace `Darshan Acharya` with the title and author's name that you want.
 - Default language: You can set any language using the standard [ISO 639.1](https://www.loc.gov/standards/iso639-2/php/code_list.php) 2 letter code.

 - Article Pagination: If you do not want to limit the number of articles on a page, enter n.